Jet Records: History

 Black Sabbath were also managed by Don Arden, but they were never signed to Jet Records.
 However, when their singer Ozzy Osbourne left the band, he was signed to Jet.
 Two studio albums and one live album by Osbourne were released on Jet.
 Arden's daughter Sharon, who was working for her father, started dating Osbourne and eventually married him.
 Sharon took over managing Osbourne from her father, and Osbourne left Jet to go to the Epic label of Jet's distributor CBS.

 Osbourne's defection along with ELO becoming less popular in the early 1980s contributed to Jet experiencing financial difficulties.
 Legal problems encountered by Don Arden, and his son David, further strained Jet's resources.
 ELO's recording contract and back catalogue were sold by Jet to CBS in 1985.
-Initial copies of ELO's 1986 album Balance of Power were pressed on the Jet label in some European countries, but this mistake was corrected by CBS, and the album was then issued throughout Europe on its Epic label.
+Initial copies of ELO's 1986 album Balance of Power were pressed on the Jet label in some European countries as well as a small handful of other countries, but this mistake was corrected by CBS, and the album was then issued throughout Europe on its Epic label.
 American reissues by CBS of ELO's 1972 to 1983 albums continued to show the Jet logo until 1990.
 ELO's back catalog is now handled by Sony's Legacy Recordings (except the Harvest albums, handled by Warner Music Group under the Parlophone label).

 Jet carried on in a diminished capacity in the late 1980s.
 Roy Wood returned to the label in 1987 to release the single "1-2-3".
 Just before closure, the label released Live at Fairfield Halls by Bucks Fizz, a group the label had previously had no connection with.

-1989 shows the final JET Release under CBS distribution, with the Dan Priest produced LP/CD Bite the Bullet by BTB (US CD: JET ZK 44410; UK LP: JET 465089-1).
+1989 saw the final Jet release under CBS distribution, with the Dan Priest produced LP/CD Bite the Bullet by BTB (US CD: JET ZK 44410; UK LP: JET 465089-1).

-In 1991, Bagdasarian Productions (owners of The Chipmunks) bought the production company offices and holdings from Arden, and reopened the record label Jet Records under the new name Chipmunk Records.
+In 1991, Bagdasarian Productions (owners of the Chipmunks) bought the production company offices and holdings from Arden, and reopened the record label Jet Records under the new name Chipmunk Records.

-In 1996, Jet released The Fall's album The Light User Syndrome and the single The Chiselers.
+In 1996, Jet released the Fall's album The Light User Syndrome and the single "The Chiselers".

 Some of Jet's back catalogue has appeared in reissues or compilations in the 1990s and 2000s, on labels such as Edsel Records and Sanctuary Records, including the previously unreleased third Wizzard album, retitled Main Street.
-The third album that Lynsey de Paul recorded for Jet in 1976 Take Your Time also but was never released finally appeared on CD in Japan with the title Before You Go Tonight on the Vivid Sound Corporation label in 1990.
+The third album that Lynsey de Paul recorded for Jet in 1976, the unreleased Take Your Time finally appeared on CD in Japan with the title Before You Go Tonight on the Vivid Sound Corporation label in 1990.
 De Paul finally recovered the rights to her songs recorded for Jet Records and many of them were released on her 2013 anthology albums Sugar and Beyond and Into My Music.

-As of 2020, most of Jet's catalogue is owned by BMG Rights Management under its Sanctuary Records label.
+As of 2020, most of Jet's catalogue is owned by BMG Rights Management under its Sanctuary label.